What are Graph Neural Networks, and how do they work?

 Node Classification

-Predicting the node embedding for each node in a network is what this task entails.
-Only a portion of the graph is labeled in such circumstances, resulting in a semi-supervised graph.
-YouTube videos, Facebook friend recommendations, and other applications are examples.
+Predicting the node embedding for each node in a network entails this task.
+In such scenarios, where only a portion of the graph is labeled, a semi-supervised graph emerges.
+Examples include YouTube videos, Facebook friend recommendations, and various other applications.

 Graph Classification

 It entails sorting the entire graph into a variety of groups.
-It’s a lot like an image classification problem, however the goal here is to identify graphs.
-Examples of Graph Classification include the classification of a chemical structure into one of several categories in chemistry, for example.
+Similar to an image classification problem, the goal here is to identify graphs.
+For instance, Graph Classification involves categorizing a chemical structure into specific categories in chemistry.

 GNN Applications in Real-Time